paulohenriquevn/analisaai-socialmedia-backend/docs/automatic_metrics_update.md

 The token refresh update is implemented in the `/refresh` endpoint and:

-- Updates a single influencer to minimize server load
+- Updates a single social_page to minimize server load
 - Runs in a separate thread to avoid blocking the token refresh
 - Ensures sequential calculation of metrics to maintain data consistency